3nderXP/doom_fire/readme.md

 # Altoritmo do fogo do Doom.

-Algoritmo baseado no algoritmo do programador *Filipe Deschamps*.
+Projeto baseado no algoritmo desenvolvido pelo programador *Filipe Deschamps*.